SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ### Security Features
 The software has built-in encryption with SSL/TSL, authentication features, access tokens for api calls, user authorization settings, and group permissions.
 The software's security features are meant to protect and safeguard data flow from third-party ease-droppers and unauthorized modification.
 Some of the software's security features must first be configured to work correctly.
-Thus, depending on the enterprise's need
+Thus, depending on the enterprise's need, the software's default configuration may not be secure.

 ### Motivations
 The software is used for continuous integration in software development environments.
 Continuous integration is becoming more popular in Agile and DevOp teams as it allows for quicker development, testing and deployment of technology value streams.
 Continuous integration allows the code base to always be in a deployable state by merging all branches into a repository trunk through automation.
 Since Agile and DevOp methodologies focus on speed of deployment, security features within the software might be lacking against known threats to continuous integration.